The5ftDev/chessanalyser/README.md

 Next, find a PGN.
 The PGN needs to be all on one line.
 An easy way to achieve this is simply to paste the PGN into your search bar, then copy it again.
 Once you decide whether you want the chessboard to be shown, you enter the PGN and it'll analyse!

 Couple more notes: If it is black advantage, the eval will say its positive and vice versa, which is different, but deal with it.
-I also can't figure out how to make it say who is threatening mate in x, so just use some logic.
-If it is move 22 and it first says mate in x, then white is threateing mate in x as move 22 is blacks turn
+If it says Mate in -7, it is Mate in 7 moves for white